-Your support team is only privy to 3.8% of your customers’ problems.
+Your support team is only privy to 3.8 percent of your customers’ problems.
 The rest are more likely to switch to a competitor than speak up.

 At the same time, trying new products is easy.
 Free trials and samples sound a lot more appealing than drafting up an email you expect to be ignored.
 It’s no wonder that so few customers bother reaching out to your support team.